 The staging server requires an operating version of Microsoft SQL Server 2008 or later.
-Any edition is suitable, including Microsoft SQL Server Express.
+Any edition is suitable, including Microsoft SQL Server Express (if its limitations on CPU, RAM, and database size are adequate for your purposes).
 As described in Choosing a Staging Server on page 20, the staging database may be located on a separate staging server, or on your central (on-premises) operations databases on your FlexNet Manager Suite server.

-In the SQL\ subdirectory of your unzipped adapter archive, the script ADDM\staging.sql is provided for creating the staging database, its tables, and its stored procedure.
+In the SQL\ subdirectory of your unzipped adapter archive, the script ADDM_staging.sql is provided for creating the staging database, its tables, and its stored procedure.
 Obviously, this must be run on the SQL Server instance that is to host the staging database.